openbraininstitute/sonata-cell-position/README.md

 ## Description

-This service is composed by:
+This service consists of:

--   `sonata-cell-position-proxy`: reverse proxy with caching, listening on port 8040
+-   a reverse proxy with caching, listening on port 8000, and exposed at 127.0.0.1:8200 when running the Docker image locally
--   `sonata-cell-position`: main service, listening on port 8050 and accessed through the proxy above
+-   the main service, listening on port 8050 and accessed only through the proxy above

 This is a simplified request response diagram: